Looking for a foreclosure or REO property in ?

 What's an REO?

-REO's or Real Estate Owned are properties that have completed the foreclosure process which the bank or mortage company now holds.
-This is different than real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
-You must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property one-hundred percent as is.
-That might comprise prevailing liens and even current tenants that may require expulsion.
+REO is Real Estate Owned.
+These are houses which have been foreclosed upon which the bank or mortage company now owns.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
+The buyer must also be prepared to pay with cash in hand.
+Finally, you'll get the property completely as is.
+That could consist of standing liens and even current tenants that need to be evicted.

-A REO, on the other hand, is a much cleaner and attractive transaction.
-The REO property didn't find a buyer during foreclosure auction.
+A REO, by contrast, is a more tidy and attractive proposition.
+The REO property was unable to find a buyer during foreclosure auction.
 Now the bank owns it.
-The bank will see to the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from standard disclosure requirements.
-For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to tell you about any defects they are aware of.
+The bank will take care of the removal of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Take notice that REOs may be exempt from typical disclosure requirements.
+In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that normally requires sellers to make known any defects of which they are aware.

 Are REO's a bargain in Austin?

-It is sometimes presume that any REO must be a bargain and an opportunity for easy money.
-This isn't always true.
-You have to be cautious about buying a REO if your intent is make a profit.
-While it's true that the bank is usually anxious to sell it promptly, they are also strongly motivated to get as much as they can for it.
+It is sometimes though that any REO must be a good buy and an opportunity for easy money.
+This isn't necessarily true.
+You have to be cautious about buying a REO if your intent is profit from the sell.
+While it's true that the bank is usually anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
 When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-It is possible to find REOs with money-making potential, and many people do very well buying and selling foreclosures.
-But there are also many REO's that are not good buys and may lose money.
+The bargains with money making potential exist, and many people do very well buying foreclosures.
+But there are also many REO's that are not good buys and not likely to turn a profit.

 All set to make an offer?

-Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
-Since banks most commonly sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.
+Most banks have a REO department that you'll work with in buying a REO property from them.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know about the condition of the property and what their process is for accepting offers.
+Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've submitted your offer, you can expect the bank to make a counter offer.
-From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Understand, you'll be working with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
-It's quite common for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've made your offer, you can expect the bank to respond with a counter offer.
+Then it will be up to you to decide whether to accept their counter, or make another counter offer.
+Understand, you'll be contending with a process that generally involves a group of people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.